brumcaroline/brumcaroline/README.md

 ### Hello, (new) World! 🌍

- - 👩🏻‍💻 Programmer in training.
+ - 👩🏻‍💻 Programmer in training
  - 📫 Get in touch: **carolinefbrum@gmail.com** :)

 <h3 align="left">Languages and Tools:</h3>